yonilurie/yonilurie/README.md

 ## About Me

 Full-stack software developer.
 I pivoted my career to software engineering after completing a full-stack software development boot camp.
-I currently work at the University of Washington as a software developer

 When I'm not coding, I enjoy researching and learning about history, politics, and current affairs.
 ## Projects